torch/torch7/doc/timer.md

 <a name="torch.Timer.reset"></a>
 ### [self] reset() ###

-Reset the timer accumulated time to `0`.
+Resets the timer accumulated time to `0`.
 If the timer was running, the timer restarts to count the time now.
 If the timer was stopped, it stays stopped.

 <a name="torch.Timer.resume"></a>
 ### [self] resume() ###

-Resume a stopped timer.
+Resumes a stopped timer.
 The timer restarts to count the time, and addition the accumulated time with the time already counted before being stopped.

 <a name="torch.Timer.stop"></a>
 ### [self] stop() ###

-Stop the timer.
+Stops the timer.
 The accumulated time counted until now is stored.

 <a name="torch.Timer.time"></a>
 ### [table] time() ###